mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

 ```
-It's been an honor, Jesse.
+It's been an honor, Jathi.

 - Thimlu